 Seek a professional for the emotional fallout.

 Attorneys are not mental health providers.
 Although they can provide a listening ear (often, a very expensive listening ear), try to reserve your time with your attorney to review the facts of the case and discuss next steps.
-Find a professional that you can work through the emotions of what is happening with.
+Find a professional with whom you can work through the emotions of what is happening.
 Often people are afraid to access mental health services during a divorce for fear of it being used against them.
 Although that fear is understandable, judges do not punish parties who are trying to process their emotions in a healthy way.

 Written by Sara Barnett, director of legal services at Genesis Women’s Shelter